 Nowww I wasn’t about to die a tragic death mid a Euro tour, so I opt for IVs and the emergency room. 🙁

-(On a side note, my travel insurance did end up paying my $7000 hospital fee)
+(On a side note, thank god that I had travel insurance since it did end being $7000 in hospital fee)

 Thankfully I made it through with only periodic headaches and dizziness that lasted a month.